brianwiggins/BugLogger/readme.md

 ## Requirements

-### Visualization
-- At least 2 supported front end routes
-    - Home shows all bugs
-    - BugDetails displays the details of a bug and its Notes
-- Bugs can be filtered by their status
-- Creating a new bug automatically navigates to the BugDetails view
-- Navbar to allow navigating back to Home view
-- Styling Indication on main page that bug is closed (color, strike-through, etc.)
-- Bugs display last modified date

 ### Functionality
+- Bugs have last modified date
-- Bugs can be created from the Home view
+- Bugs can be created
-- Bugs can be closed from the BugDetails view
+- Bugs can be closed
-- User is prompted "are you sure?" when closing a Bug
+- Bugs are closed, not deleted
+- Notes can be created
-- Notes can be added and removed from a bug in the BugDetails view
+- Notes can be removed from a bug
-- User prompt to remove Note from Bug
 - A Bug can be edited
 - Cannot edit a Bug after it is closed

-#### Challenges
-- Implement user auth
-- Modals for creating Bugs
-- Modals for creating Notes
-- Use sweet alert for prompts
+- All tests pass

 # TESTING:
  go to http://localhost:3000/#/test-runner to use a testing suite for your server.